 While you’re in the Siena area, you’ll want to make a side trip to Montalcino.
 Montalcino is a walled hilltop town in Tuscany that has wonderful views of the surrounding valleys.

-Located 27 miles south of Siena, Montalcino is where the famous Brunello di Montalcino and Rosso di Montalcino wines are made.
-It’s a small town and you can get there from Siena by bus.
-It takes 60 to 90 minutes on the bus and costs only about four Euros one way.
+Located 27 miles south of Siena, Montalcino is where the famous Brunello and Rosso di Montalcino wines are made.
+It’s a small town and you can get there from Siena by taking the Tra-In bus.
+It takes 60 to 90 minutes on the bus and costs about four Euros one way.

 When you’re in Montalcino, make sure you see the 14th Century fortezza, and drop in to the Enoteca la Fortezza wine-tasting shop which is located under the fort.
 The Enoteca is a great place to sample the local Brunello and Rosso wines (phone 0577-849211).
 You can get a variety of Tuscan wines by the glass for about four Euros each.
 Since you’re there, you’ve got to sample the regional Brunello, which is about seven or eight Euros for a glass.
 They’ll serve it with plates of savory local cheeses so you can have lunch there.